 - show changes such as eating or sleeping more or less than usual, or a lack of interest in their appearance

-- use drugs and alcohol to help them cope when they’re struggling, which can intensify thoughts, feelings and impulsive decision-making
+- use drugs or alcohol to help them cope when they’re struggling, which can intensify thoughts, feelings and impulsive decision-making

 - are self-harming, or have self-harmed in the past

-If you are worried that your child is experiencing suicidal thoughts, it’s a good idea to talk your concerns through with a professional – so that you can think about what to do next.
-You can find out how to find professional help below.
+If you are worried that your child is experiencing suicidal thoughts, it's important to talk your concerns through with a professional – even if you're not completely sure what's going on.
+You can find out how to do this below.

 Self-harm and suicide